 - If, when, and where it is safe for guardians to pick up their children

-Multiple lines of communication must be considered
+Consider multiple lines of communication

-- Social media pages run by your child care center
+- Social media pages run by your childcare center

-- Online parent groups in which your child care center is active
+- Online parent groups in which your childcare center is active

 - Mass texts and teacher-parent communication apps, like brightwheel